apace100/origins-docs/docs/types/block_action_types/add_block.md

 }
 ```

-This action sets the block at the position of the action, offset by the direction of the action, to a coal ore.
+This example will add a Coal Ore block at the position of the block action type.